Tarangire National Park

 Best time to visit Tarangire

-Tarangire river life is spectacular during the dry season when the migratory ungulates come back to the permanent waters of that river with the exceptional diversity of birdlife.
+Tarangire River life is spectacular during the dry season, when migratory ungulates return to the river’s permanent waters, creating exceptional bird diversity.

 Day after day of cloudless skies.
 The fierce sun sucks the moisture from the landscape, baking the earth a dusty red, the withered grass as brittle as straw.

 The Tarangire River has shriveled to a shadow of its wet season self.
 But it is choked with wildlife.
-Thirsty nomads have wandered hundreds of perched kilometers knowing that here, always, there is water.
+Thirsty nomads have wandered hundreds of parched kilometers, knowing that here, always, there is water.

 Where to stay in Tarangire?

-For accommodation, Tarangire is the homestay for many tourists as it offers accommodations ranging from camping, hotels, and best lodges within and outside of the park.
+For accommodation, Tarangire is a popular destination, offering camping, hotels, and lodges both inside and outside the park.

 Meet Elibariki,